c0c0n3/odoo.box/docs/README.md

   securely keep all that stuff in source control.
 Complete with deployment scenarios.
 - [Odoo Box From Scratch][boot].
-How to bootstrap a fully-fledged Odoo server (Nginx, Odoo, Postgres, module extensions, etc.) on NixOS using our Nix flake, including data migration from K8s.
+How to bootstrap a fully-fledged Odoo server (Nginx, Odoo, module extensions, Postgres, PgAdmin, etc.) on NixOS using our Nix flake, including data migration from K8s.
 - [NixOS Deployment][deploy].
 Doing GitOps at the OS-level.
 Keep the code that defines OS deployments in a git repo and then apply it to a remote set of machines to update their configuration,